beeckcenter/softwarecollaborative.org/landscape-report.md

 ## Conclusion

-Software cooperatives have a long track record of reliably building and maintaining essential technical infrastructure for government.
+Software collaboratives have a long track record of reliably building and maintaining essential technical infrastructure for government.
 These non-conflicted organizations produce low-cost, high-quality software that solve pressing, specialized needs of agencies at all levels of government.

-When agencies need new technical functionality, they should investigate cooperatively developed software prior to beginning any budgeting or acquisition activities.
-If no suitable software exists, agencies should seek to form new cooperatives with partners from similar agencies, to lower the individual cost of procurement and share the future burden of support and maintenance.
+When agencies need new technical functionality, they should investigate collaboratively developed software prior to beginning any budgeting or acquisition activities.
+If no suitable software exists, agencies should seek to form new collaboratives with partners from similar agencies, to lower the individual cost of procurement and share the future burden of support and maintenance.

-Government grant makers and appropriators should consider incentivizing funded agencies to form or participate in cooperatives, instead of awarding funding to states, for example, to build or procure the same thing 50 times over.
+Government grant makers and appropriators should consider incentivizing funded agencies to form or participate in collaboratives, instead of awarding funding to states, for example, to build or procure the same thing 50 times over.
 A major custom software procurement has a low chance of success, while a reimplementation of something successfully implemented in a dozen states has a much higher chance of success, and a much lower cost.

-Private-sector grant makers should consider funding non-profit software cooperatives to improve government service delivery.
-These organizations generally think of themselves as creatures of government, and are unlikely to consider applying for grants, so funders would do well to survey this landscape and reach out to co-ops that they are interested in supporting, to promote wider adoption of this lower-cost, lower-risk model of delivering public services.
+Private-sector grant makers should consider funding non-profit software collaboratives to improve government service delivery.
+These organizations generally think of themselves as creatures of government, and are unlikely to consider applying for grants, so funders would do well to survey this landscape and reach out to collaboratives that they are interested in supporting, to promote wider adoption of this lower-cost, lower-risk model of delivering public services.

-Intergovernmental software cooperatives have quietly thrived for over half a century.
+Intergovernmental software collaboratives have quietly thrived for over half a century.
 Their impact has been substantial, but their work is poised to have quite a bit more impact over the next few years.
 To improve government service delivery, agencies and funders need to participate in and facilitate their rapid growth.
-The U.S. government has outgrown its legacy approach to technology, and we would do well to rapidly shift to this cooperative model.
+The U.S. government has outgrown its legacy approach to technology, and we would do well to rapidly shift to this collaborative model.

-## Appendix A: Cooperative Sharing Models
+## Appendix A: Collaborative Sharing Models

 #### **Collaborative Agency Development**